CMPUT301F25arcane/arcane-events/docs/GEOLOCATION_IMPLEMENTATION_PROGRESS.md

 ---

+## ✅ Commit 3: Add Location Tracking Preference to Users Model

+**What was done:**
+- Added `locationTrackingEnabled` field (Boolean type) to track if user has opted-in to location tracking
+- Set default value to `false` in constructor (privacy-first approach)
+- Added getter and setter methods with null-safety handling
+- Updated class to store user's location tracking preference

+**Why this is important:**
+- **Problem solved:** We need to know if a user has given permission to track their location.
+Without this field, we can't distinguish between "user hasn't been asked yet" vs "user said no" vs "user said yes".
+This is like a checkbox that remembers the user's choice.

+**How it solves our overall problem:**
+- **Privacy control:** Users must explicitly opt-in (default is false) - we never track location without permission
+- **Conditional logic:** We can check this field before capturing location:
+  - If `true`: Capture and store location when joining events
+  - If `false`: Don't capture location, show message if event requires it
+- **Organizer visibility:** Only show entrant locations on map if they enabled tracking
+- **Compliance:** Ensures we respect user privacy preferences

+**Files modified:**
+- `app/src/main/java/com/example/arcane/model/Users.java`

+**Status:** ✅ COMPLETED

+---

 ## 📋 Remaining Commits

 ### Phase 1: Foundation and Data Model
-- [ ] Commit 2: Add geolocation field to WaitingListEntry model
+- [x] Commit 2: Add geolocation field to WaitingListEntry model ✅
-- [ ] Commit 3: Add location tracking preference to Users model
+- [x] Commit 3: Add location tracking preference to Users model ✅
 - [ ] Commit 4: Add Google Maps SDK dependency

 ### Phase 2: Location Permission and User Preference